On cover times for 2D lattices: Random walk on 2D box with wired boundary condition

 \subsection{Proof for the lower bound}

 {\bf A packing of 2D box.} We carefully define a packing for a 2D box as follows.
 Let $\kappa>0$ be a constant to be specified later.
-For an $n\times n$ 2D box $A$ with left bottom corner $o = (0, 0)$, consider a collection of boxes $\mathcal{B} = \{B_i: 0\leq i\leq m\}$ with $m = \lfloor\frac{(\log n)^{\kappa/3}}{12}\rfloor-1$ such that for every $i\in [m]$: \begin{itemize} \item The side length of each box $B_i$ satisfies $L = \frac{n}{(\log n)^{2\kappa}}$. \item The left bottom corner of $B_i$ is $v_i = (\frac{3 i n}{(\log n)^\kappa} , n/(\log n)^{2\kappa})$. \end{itemize} We give a high level explanation for the choices of the parameters for the packing. \begin{enumerate}[(a)] \item The side length $L$ guarantees that $|m_n - m_L| = O(\log \log n)$. \item The boxes $B_i$ is of distance $n \mathrm{Poly}((\log n)^{-1})$ such that the number of excursions that visited each box is $\mathrm{Poly}(\log n)$. \item The distances between the boxes are significantly larger than the distance from boxes to the boundary, such that with high probability the random walk starting from one box would hit the boundary first before hitting other boxes. \end{enumerate} Property (a) bounds the magnitude of the slackness; properties (b) and (c) controls the correlation for the random walks on different boxes $B_i$; the choice for the number $m$ ensures that we have enough number of trials in the sprinkling stage.
+For an $n\times n$ 2D box $A$ with left bottom corner $o = (0, 0)$, consider a collection of boxes $\mathcal{B} = \{B_i: 0\leq i\leq m\}$ with $m = \lfloor\frac{(\log n)^{\kappa/3}}{12}\rfloor-1$ such that for every $i\in [m]$: \begin{itemize} \item The side length of each box $B_i$ satisfies $L = \frac{n}{(\log n)^{2\kappa}}$. \item The left bottom corner of $B_i$ is $v_i = (\frac{3 i n}{(\log n)^\kappa} , n/(\log n)^{2\kappa})$. \end{itemize} We give a high level explanation for the choices of the parameters for the packing. \begin{enumerate}[(a)] \item The side length $L$ guarantees that $|m_n - m_L| = O(\log \log n)$ (this is the main reason for an error term $O(\log \log n)$ in Theorem~\ref{thm-dirichlet}). \item The distance between each box $B_i$ and the boundary $\partial A$ is of distance $n \mathrm{Poly}((\log n)^{-1})$, which implies that the number of excursions that visited each box is $\mathrm{Poly}(\log n)$. \item The distances between the boxes are significantly larger than the distance from boxes to the boundary, such that with high probability the random walk starting from one box would hit the boundary first before hitting other boxes. \end{enumerate} Property (a) bounds the magnitude of the slackness; properties (b) and (c) control the correlation for the random walks on different boxes $B_i$; the choice for the number $m$ ensures that we have enough number of trials in the sprinkling stage.